Crossbill-Highlights/anki-addon/README.md

 ## Contributing

 Contributions are welcome!
-Please see the main [Crossbill repository](https://github.com/Tumetsu/Crossbill) for contribution guidelines.

 ## License

 See the main Crossbill repository for details.

-## Support

-For issues and feature requests, please visit the [Crossbill repository](https://github.com/Tumetsu/Crossbill/issues).

 ## Acknowledgments

 - Built for [Anki](https://apps.ankiweb.net/), the powerful spaced repetition software
-- Part of the [Crossbill](https://github.com/Tumetsu/Crossbill) project
+- Part of the [Crossbill](https://github.com/Crossbill-Highlights) project